Hawaii wildfires burn homes and force evacuations, while strong winds complicate the fight

 Because of the wind gusts, helicopters weren’t able to dump water on the fires from the sky — or gauge more precise fire sizes — and firefighters were encountering roads blocked by downed trees and power lines as they worked the inland fires, Martin said.

-About 13,000 customers in Maui were without power, Hawaiian Electric reported Tuesday night.
+About 14,500 customers in Maui were without power early Wednesday, according to poweroutage.us.

 “It’s definitely one of the more challenging days for our island given that it’s multiple fires, multiple evacuations in the different district areas,” Martin said.